Gregg Jarrett and Adam Carrington - June 27th, Hour 3

 I'm an all of the above guy.

-But the they put the cart before the horse, and we're all suffering as a result of their stupidity and their adherence to this climate alarmist cult.
+But they put the cart before the horse and we're all suffering as a result of their stupidity and their adherence to this climate alarmist cult.

-So um I can see what you're talking about.
+So I can see what you're talking about.

 If, for example, they make a power grab, they try to pack the courts.

-If at some point Democrats, you know, they they get rid of the legislative filibuster, if in fact they get rid of that old relic, as Jamie Raskin says called the Electoral College.
+If at some point Democrats, they get rid of the legislative filibuster, if, in fact, they get rid of that old relic, as Jamie Raskin says, called the Electoral College.

-If they do a lot of these things and they stack the deck completely in their favor so that Republicans don't have a chance to compete, um yeah, I could see this country having such deep divides that there are going to be states that say the hell of it.
+If they do a lot of these things and they stack the deck completely in their favor so that Republicans don't have a chance to compete, Yeah, I could see this country having such deep divides that there are going to be states that say the hell with it.

 I hope it doesn't happen.